bast/dalton-meeting-2018/xc.md

 - Document the API really well so that you can delegate work
 - Make your code citeable (Zenodo)
 - Design the API so that you can avoid parallelization: let the caller do the parallelization
+- Make it easier to contribute to the code

 ---